nflow-js/nflow-js.github.io/pages/home/home.md

 ## Overview

-`nFlow` is a javascript library, designed to help you manage your application's event, control and data flow.
+`nflow` is hierarchical event dispatcher for managing your application's event, control and data flow.

-You can think of nFlow as the "glue" between different parts of your application.

 ## Features